African-American History Museums

 The National Museum Of African American History And Culture

-African-American History Museum: “Black Titan” museum directors who created the first black museums were documented by Fath Davis Ruffins in a 2018 edition of the National Council on Public History.
+Another important African-American history museum is the National Museum of African-American History and Culture.
+“Black Titan” museum directors who created the first black museums were documented by Fath Davis Ruffins in a 2018 edition of the National Council on Public History.
 The names Dr. Margaret Burroughs and Dr. John Fleming come to mind when thinking of members of this cohort.

 National Afro-American Museum and Cultural Centre (NAAMC) was founded in 1988 by Fleming as the first national museum dedicated to the history and culture of African Americans.
 For Fleming, the study of black intellectual history was central to his academic interests, musicological training, and role as an organization leader.